zergos1987/zs_analytics/README.md

 # zs_analytics

-zs_analytics - it's a set of integrated tools for simply and fast creat Full-stack analysis UI or interact UI.
+zs_analytics - it's a set of integrated tools for data analysis or low-code site development

 ## Features